 Sotheby’s eventually wanted more time and I couldn’t give it to them.
 With 3 kids under the age of 3, it was too much for me.
 I decided to stay home full time.
 I embraced everything about making a loving home: cooking for my family, creating special celebrations and designing a comfortable abode.
 More new passions.

-Today, I continue to pursue all of my passions and I enjoy sharing them here with you.
-If you read this blog, you know how much I love going to museums, how I am a design book addict, and I how you can’t drag me away from a good antique show.
+I continue to pursue all of my passions and I enjoy sharing them here with you.
+I write this blog for fun!
+If you read it, you know how much I love going to museums, how I am a design book addict, and I how you can’t drag me away from a good antique show.
 Now you know how I came to love those things.

 Thanks for reading.